ShellShoccar-jpn/csp_en/README.md

 However, you may feel the explanations in the POSIX site is a little difficult to understand due to the stringent sentences.
 To help your understanding, the online man-pages by OS vendors may be convenient.
 For instance, if you can make sure that there are explanations about the same options or commands in both sites, it's most likely that the vendor's one is credible.
 It's even more certain if the vendor's page mentions about POSIX.

+## Disclaimer

+This document is not complete.
+It perhaps contain some mistakes and insufficient.
+If you notice such points, please give me your advice or send me your pull request.
+It is welcome!
+Let's make the useful knowledge together!